AdaCore/aws/docs/source/high_level_services.rst

   Basically it places an **onclick** attribute (the event) in the `HTML` `<input>` identified as **clickme** (the action) above.
-Here is what happen when the button is clicked:
+Here is what happens when the button is clicked:

-  * send the "/onclick$clickme" HTTP request to the server
+  * the "/onclick$clickme" HTTP request is sent to the server
-  * asynchronously wait for the XML answer, when received parse the answer and perform the actions according to the `XML` content.
+  * asynchronously waits for the XML answer, when received parses the answer and perform the actions according to the `XML` content.

 To set the placeholder with "**new text**", the `XML` document